awesomerank/awesomerank.github.io/lists/hantuzun/awesome-clojurescript.md

 * * *

+### Books
+- [Transforming Data with ClojureScript](http://langintro.com/cljsbook/index.html) – A Beginner's guide to ClojureScript with interactive examples and exercises

 ### Canvas
 - [Monet ★143](https://github.com/rm-hull/monet) – A small ClojureScript library to make it easier to work with canvas and visuals.